jyothiraditya-n/bfcli/README.md

   @ Executes code from the code buffer.
   % Edits code in the code buffer.
+  $ Disassembles the object code generated for the code buffer.

 Note: In order to load a file when Bfcli is running, type the file
       name at the main prompt.
 When files are loaded, they are put